Under 18 Years Old FAQ

 First time participants are required to sign up for either our daily Freestyle Lesson, Intro Session, or private lesson*.
 During these programs participants will get time to try out our trampolines and foam pits under the guidance of our experienced coaches.

 If I have been to another Woodward, do I have to do the Intro?

-Yes and No. If you have been through Woodward Tahoe’s Basic Training, you do not have to participate in Woodward at Copper’s Intro.
-Unfortunately Camp Woodward PA and Woodward West do not have similar Intro sessions and an intro session at Copper will be required.
+Yes and No. If you have been through Woodward Tahoe’s Basic Training, you do not have to participate in Woodward Copper’s Intro.
+Unfortunately Camp Woodward PA and Woodward West do not have similar Intro sessions and an Intro session at Copper will be required.